Za'atar Marjoram foliage

 An herb native to the Middle East, that combines the flavors of Marjoram, Oregano, and Thyme; it is quite drought and heat tolerant; an attractive perimeter plant for the herb garden or rockery

-Za'atar Marjoram is an annual herb that is typically grown for its edible qualities.
+Za'atar Marjoram is an annual herb that is commonly grown for its edible qualities.
 The fragrant round grayish green leaves with distinctive dark green veins which emerge silver in spring can be harvested at any time in the season.
 The leaves have a savory taste and a pleasant fragrance.

 The leaves are most often used in the following ways: